Cody-Learner/aurt.aurutils.based/README.md

 These scripts have been tested on my system managing around 100 AUR packages.
 All the rough edges I've encountered so far have been worked out at this point.

 ## April 29 2018
-Aurt-setup is now provided.
+Aurt-setup is now available.
 Screenshot: https://cody-learner.github.io/setup.html<br>
 This script automates the setup required for running aurt and aurutils.<br>

 To test run aurt:<br>